craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Beartrap
 Medium, X Action Cost (UNPACK > PLACE > PREP I > PREP II)

 PREP I: You begin to prepare the Beartrap.
 Make a Manipulation Skill Check.
+If the result is less than 8,

 #### Caltrops
 #### Hand Grenade